rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

         What processes are using the most memory?

-5. Exit top by pressing q.
+5. Exit top by pressing ++"q"++.

     !!! question

-        Explain the significance of monitoring system resources using the top command and how it can help in troubleshooting performance issues.
+        Explain the significance of monitoring system resources using the `top` command and how it can help troubleshoot performance issues.

 ## Exercise 4